DragonMinded/libnaomi/minimal/README.md

 ## Building

-Out of the box, you can simply type `make`, assuming that you have followed the isntructions for setting up libnaomi and have activated the toolchain environment.
+Out of the box, you can simply type `make`, assuming that you have followed the instructions for setting up libnaomi and have activated the toolchain environment.
 Subsequent builds with `make` will perform a recompile only of changed dependencies.
 Typing `make clean` will wipe the slate clean and force a full rebuild on the next invocation of `make`.
 All build